Aire-One/labtime/README.md

 # labtime

-An uptime checker for my homelab ⏱️
+An uptime checker for my home lab ⏱️